-- The 4th part of the artery enters the skull through the foramen magnum.
+- The fourth part of the artery enters the skull through the foramen magnum.
 It ascends on each side of the medulla oblongata in front of the rootlets of the hypoglossal nerve.

 Termination: the two vertebral arteries (right and left) unite together at the lower border of the pongs to form a single artery; a basilar artery.

-- Anterior spinal artery; a branch from each vertebral artery that unite togethe to form a single trunk.
+- The anterior spinal artery; is a branch from each vertebral artery that unites together to form a single trunk.
 This trunk runs in the anterior median fissure of the spinal cord.

-- Posterior spinal artery, Two arteries, each one arises from the corresponding vertebral artery.
-Each artery divide into two longitudinal branches which descend on each side of the posterior root of the spinal nerves.
+- Posterior spinal artery, Two arteries, each one arising from the corresponding vertebral artery.
+Each artery is divided into two longitudinal branches which descend on each side of the posterior root of the spinal nerves.

-- Posterior inferior cerebellar artery (PICA) is a tortuous artery and is the largest branch of the vertebral artery
+- The posterior inferior cerebellar artery (PICA) is a tortuous artery and is the largest branch of the vertebral artery

 - Medullary branches: to supply the medulla oblongata.

 Origin: at the lower border of pons by the union of the 2 vertebral arteries.

 Course & relations: it passes on the front of the pons in the midline (pontine sulcus, groove for basilar artery).
 The artery is related to the abducent nerve (at its beginning) and oculomotor nerve (at its termination).